cycle/docs/advanced/sync-schema.md

 ]);
 ```

-Such approach is useful for development enviroment but might cause issues while working with production database.
+Such an approach is useful for development environments but might cause issues while working with the production database.

 ## Generate Migrations
-You can automatically generate set of migration files during schema compilaration.
-In this case you have a freedom to alter such migrations manually before running them.
-To achive that you must connect Cycle extension:
+You can automatically generate a set of migration files during schema compilation.
+In this case, you have the freedom to alter such migrations manually before running them.
+To achieve that you must connect Cycle extension:

 ```php
 composer require cycle/migrations